Sam Miller sings ‘Bring It On Home to Me’

 Here’s Smokey Robinson & The Miracles hit record of ‘You’ve Really Got a Hold On Me’.
 And here’s a live version of the song, typical slick Motown, very much reflecting the spirit of the recorded version.
 It’s from the (Wonder Bread-white) TV show Shindig; Smokey and the guys are wearing tuxedos, and the dancing is typical 1964-vintage Motown.
 And here’s a cooler clip from 1963.
 Apparently Motown didn’t have choreographers yet to polish the dancing, and Smokey’s tie is undone.
 His performance here is more James Brown than David Ruffin.

-And here’s our SoTW, Sam Cooke’s inadvertently maligned ‘Bring It On Home To Me’.
+And here’s Sam Cooke’s inadvertently maligned ‘Bring It On Home To Me’.
 Here’s the hit record version of the song.
 The second voice here is the uncredited, then-unknown Lou Rawls!
 Ernie Freeman plays piano.
 And here it is live in front of a black audience at the Harlem Square Club in Miami, 1963.
 I’ve heard this song many times, by many artists.
 But I certainly never experienced it as I did when I heard this very, very raw and real version.

 Among the countless artists who have covered the song are Wilson Pickett, Otis Redding, Sonny Terry and Brownie McGhee, Paul McCartney (twice), John Lennon, Van Morrison, Rod Stewart, and Aretha Franklin.
 So I’m not sure that Sam Cooke really needs rehabilitation from me.
 Still, it’s my privilege and pleasure to join the choir.
 So I guess I learned two things this week.
 First of all, that Sam Cooke takes a back seat to no one, not even to Smokey Robinson.
 Secondly, and much more important as a practical lesson for the future–the sweetest fruits are often those closest to the roots.